blessinvarkey/musings/README.md

 # Musings

 Hi.
 Thank you for visiting my blog.
 Most of these pages are alive i.e. I keep updating them when I find any new information.
-Currently, I'm exploring the implementation of Lean UX with Scrum.
 You can jump directly to [All things Scrum](https://github.com/blessinvarkey/musings#blog-all-things-scrum) to check my latest blogs/updates.

 | S. No. | Contents | Tags |